|

 - THE SAD TRUTH WE MUST ACCEPT

-- Not only do I have many favorable responses to my articles from
+- Not only do I have many favorable

-homosexuals, I also get a few unfavorable responses from
+responses to my articles from homosexuals, I also get a few unfavorable

-"contended homosexuals" who do not want to change their
+responses from "content homosexuals" who do not want to change their

 lifestyles.
 One leader in the Bahamian gay community responded to my

-article entitled "Homosexual Recovery" with the question:
+article entitled "Homosexual Recovery" with the question: "Why do you

-"Why do you believe that homosexuals want to recover?"
-He
+believe that homosexuals want to recover?"
+He said that they are happy

-said that they are happy with their lifestyle and do not want to
+with their lifestyle and do not want to change.
+His response is mixed

-change.
-His response is mixed with truth and error.
-He is correct,
+with truth and error.
+He is correct, that there are homosexuals who are

-lifestyle and feel that it is a "natural," God-given gift.
+very happy with their choice of lifestyle and feel that it is a

-On the other hand, there are countless homosexuals who are unhappy and
+"natural," God-given gift.
+On the other hand, there are countless

-confused from the turmoil within their minds and bodies.
-They want a
+homosexuals who are unhappy and confused from the turmoil within their

-change.
+minds and bodies.
+They want a change.
 They want freedom.
-They want peace.
-This is seen by the
+They want

-hundreds who join each year organizations like Exodus International
+peace.
+This is seen by the hundreds who join each year organizations

-and Homosexual Anonymous–successful Christian ministries designed to
+like Exodus International and Homosexual Anonymous–successful Christian

 that lifestyle and are living contended, productive heterosexual